Drysdalia: Etymology

 The generic name, Drysdalia, is in honour of Australian artist George Russell Drysdale.

-The specific name, mastersii, is in honour English-born Australian zoologist George Masters.

 Taxonomy

 The species formerly known as Drysdalia coronata (Schlegel, 1837), commonly known as the crowned snake, was assigned to the genus Elapognathus Boulenger, 1896, by Keogh et al. in 2000.
 Its current correct scientific name is Elapognathus coronatus (Schlegel, 1837).

 Description

 Crowned snakes are small snakes, averaging about 50 cm (20 inches) in total length (including tail) but can be as small as 18 cm (7 inches).
 They are normally brown in colour.

 Habitat

 Crowned snakes inhabit woodlands, swamps, and heathland.

 Diet

 Drysdalia feed on frogs and lizards.